agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/CascadesCarnivoreProject/Carnassial>

 Offshoot of TimeLapse2; both git pages acknowledge the divergence and refer to &ldquo;differing project requirements&rdquo;.
-Both appear to be in active development as of late 2018.
-According to the Carnassial github page:
+As of 11/2019, it&rsquo;s been over a year since the last commit, so development status unknown.
+According to the Carnassial GitHub page:

 &ldquo;Carnassial and Timelapse are broadly similar.
 As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.&rdquo;